If you’re looking to spend around $600 for a treadmill, don’t expect long-running belts and HD screens.

 As you can see, owning a machine with an incline feature has many health benefits, and the Sunny Health Treadmill’s incline is probably the best incline you’re going to find in this price bracket.
 First big thumbs up for the SF-T7515 Treadmill

 The best feature of the Sunny Health SF-T7515 monitor is its workout programs.
-Its always best when choosing a treadmill to try and find one that at least provides you with a few workouts programs.
+It’s always best when choosing a treadmill to find one that provides you with a few workouts programs.

 Workout programs or preset programs are excellent for bringing an extra challenge to your workout.
 They’ll also keep away some of the boredom of long workout sessions.

 It’s good to see that some of the workout programs of the Sunny Health SF-T7515 take advantage of the power-adjustable incline system.
-By this, I mean it will self adjust the level of incline while you are exercising and the speed.
+By this, I mean it will self adjust the incline level while you are exercising and the speed.

 However, the monitor does include a few advanced features such as BlueTooth, and you have the built-in pulse seasons, which monitor your heart rate great for those of you who love to train in your chosen heart rate zone.